RoelMK/SEP-backend/README.md

 ## Changing GameBus configuration

-Right now, the back-end will be using our own data provider with the pre-defined game descriptors for retrieving and posting data.
-The back-end is currently using the following data provider(s) and game descriptors of the GameBus test API (api3):
+Right now, the back-end will be using our own data provider with the pre-defined game descriptors for retrieving and posting data on the test API (api3).
+The back-end is currently using the following data provider(s) and game descriptors:

 ### Data providers